-‘Guardians of the Galaxy Vol. 2’: Entertaining pop culture references help to alleviate James Gunn’s ‘weight of obligation’
+Guardians of the Galaxy Vol. 2 movie review: Entertaining pop culture references serve to alleviate signs of Marvel fatigue

-Pull up a chair, gather your friends, and warm up those texting thumbs: the hour is nigh for our biannual ritual of packing ourselves into theaters and watching the ultra-caffeinated exploits of whichever Marvel superheroes we’re obligated to obsess over this time.
+Pull up a chair, gather your friends, and warm up those texting thumbs: The hour is nigh for our biannual ritual of packing ourselves into theaters and watching the ultra-caffeinated exploits of whichever Marvel superheroes we’re obligated to obsess over this time.
 Punishment for non-compliance is harsh; your Facebook feed will be clogged with posts about a topic to which you are indifferent, the modern definition of social pariah.

 This time, it’s Guardians of the Galaxy, a second-tier Marvel property whose refreshingly saucy first film, released in 2014, earned $773 million worldwide.
-Now its sequel, Guardians of the Galaxy Vol. 2, is guaranteed to be a worldwide hit.
+Now its sequel, Guardians of the Galaxy Vol. 2, is guaranteed to be another worldwide hit.

 How Marvel has managed to generate undiminished excitement over the course of 14 previous films in such a short amount of time (Iron Man was only nine years ago, yet seems like forever) is something that will be studied by future generations of the entertainment intelligentsia, or possibly sociologists studying the effects of mass hysteria.

 Indeed, it’s not only excitement that’s pinning you to your seat.
 It’s the weight of obligation, the filmmakers’ responsibility to give you exactly what you loved about the first one, plus even more noise, more phaser blasts, and more bickering.

-‘Cheeky bastard’ James Gunn
+‘Cheeky bastard’ filmmaker

 Blame it on director James Gunn, the cheeky bastard behind both films.
 He’s in his mid-40s, the perfect age to appreciate the value of a David Hasselhoff cameo or a fleeting close-up of a Mattel Electronics Football handheld game.

 A solid Cheers reference is an easy shortcut to the heart of any Gen X’er.
 Remove them from Vol. 2 and we’re left with five characters whose squabbling is starting to sound forced and a climax that manages to be even longer, louder, and more confusing than the climax of the previous installment.

-Kurt Russell in space
+‘Nerd treasure’ Kurt Russell

 But why complain about a film compelled to stuff an exhaustive amount of visual gags, one-liners, and Fleetwood Mac tunes into 138 generally enjoyable minutes?
 The Guardians of the Galaxy franchise has found its little, expletive-inflected corner of the Marvel universe and it frolics there, shooting down its enemies and shooting off its mouth.

-It’s a niche that even makes room for national nerd treasure, Kurt Russell, who starred in three of the great genre films of the ’80s (Escape from New York, The Thing, and Big Trouble in Little China, all from director John Carpenter).
+It’s a niche that even makes room for national nerd treasure Kurt Russell, who starred in three of the great genre films of the ’80s: Escape from New York, The Thing, and Big Trouble in Little China, all from director John Carpenter.

-Russell plays the man who may or may not be the father of Peter Quill/Star-Lord (Chris Pratt, charming, rakish, and approachable as ever).
+Russell plays the man who may or may not be the father of Peter Quill/Star-Lord (Chris Pratt – as charming, rakish, and approachable as ever).
 His name is Ego, which, as it happens, tells you all you need to know about him.
 He is first seen as a younger, bell-bottom-clad young man, which is the 66-year-old Russell de-aged by computer.
 His entrance is accompanied by the 1972 Looking Glass hit “Brandy (You’re a Fine Girl),” which is to say, we like him already.

 Later, as Peter wonders if he has truly found his father, the action moves to Ego’s home planet, which looks like every acid-inspired prog rock album cover of the era.
 It’s here, on a planet Ego named after himself that Peter hashes out his daddy issues.
 Sure, conflict and resolution have the depth of a season three episode of Star Trek: TOS, but when Ego and Peter play a long-overdue game of catch (with a ball of light), don’t be surprised if your chuckle is accompanied by a slightly moist eye.

-Sisterly rivalry + Howard the Duck & Sylvester Stallone
+Howard the Duck & Sylvester Stallone

-Nebula, she of the metallic, hairless head and permanent, aggrieved scowl, has her reasons and it’s a credit to screenwriter Gunn (taking sole ownership) that he gifts the film’s biggest character arcs to minor players, like Nebula and Yondu (Michael Rooker).
+Nebula, she of the metallic, hairless head and permanent, aggrieved scowl, has her reasons and it’s a credit to screenwriter Gunn (taking sole ownership) that he gifts the film’s biggest character arcs to minor players like Nebula and Yondu (Michael Rooker).
 The latter, an ornery sort in need of a new coat of blue paint, abducted young Peter from Earth in the first film and leads a band of grungy, vaguely inept space pirates called Ravagers.

 Yondu’s fate is a surprise, even though Marvel has made such manipulations a key component of their formula.
 They hedge fatigue by cannily introducing new characters and conflicts.
 Captain America and Iron Man will no doubt partake of shawarma again, but the internecine clash that exploded in Captain America: Civil War makes battling the villain du jour a little easier to take.

 It’s a lot to keep track of and two films in, Guardians is the only Marvel series where the juggling of action, character, effects, jokes, and story can feel assaultive.
 At times, it melts into shtick.

 The resulting endless, tiresome dogfight between the Guardians’ ship and an armada of remote-controlled pods features an endless, tiresome quarrel between Rocket and Peter.
 They’re becoming a vaudeville duo whose routine is starting to get a little moldy.

 The funniest characters are the ones who don’t realize they’re being funny.
 Groot (voiced by Vin Diesel) gets laughs by virtue of being so damn cute, as well as too young, innocent, and inexperienced to understand the dire nature of his predicament.
-Drax (David Bautista), cement-colored and muscle-bound, possesses no senses of irony or humor.
-“You need to find a woman who’s pathetic, like you,” he tells Peter in a flat, informational nod to the tentatively blossoming love between Peter and Gamora.
-Drax, whose “turds are famously large,” gets his own tentatively blossoming love with Mantis (Pom Klementieff).
-Sensitive, doe-eyed, and equipped with two antennae protruding from her forehead, Mantis stays in the game although Drax, lacking any social graces, continually calls her ugly.

 In future sequels, what exactly will the Guardians be guarding?